gridgo/gridgo-docs/getting_started/first_app/index.rst

 - Open a gateway and attach a HTTP server to it (using ``gridgo-vertx-http``)
 - Start listening for incoming HTTP requests and return the same as responses.

+.. tip:: The full source code for this example can be found in the :ref:`Examples <sec_example>` section

 The entry-point of a Gridgo application is the ``GridgoContext``.
 A GridgoContext will act as a standalone component which will have its own configuration and be started/stopped independently regardless of where it's running.
 While a JVM process is a physical entity, a GridgoContext is a logical one, and in fact, you can have multiple instances of GridgoContext inside a single JVM process.

 GridgoContext can be created using a ``GridgoContextBuilder``, which currently supports ``DefaultGridgoContextBuilder``